danilomartinelli/use-next-ship/README.md

 # Use Next Ship

-A production-ready Next.js project template with CI/CD pipeline for deploying to Kubernetes.
-This project utilizes modern web development practices using Nix, devenv, Docker, Helm, Kubernetes, and GitHub Actions.
+A production-ready Next.js 15+ boilerplate with complete CI/CD pipeline for Kubernetes deployments.
+Built with TypeScript, BetterAuth.js, Drizzle ORM, and includes reproducible development environments using Nix/devenv.

 ## Overview

-This repository serves as a comprehensive template for building and deploying Next.js applications with a focus on best practices, scalability, and maintainability.
-It integrates a variety of tools and technologies to streamline the development workflow and ensure consistent environments across different stages of development and deployment.
+Use Next Ship is a batteries-included template that combines modern web development practices with enterprise-grade DevOps workflows.
+It provides everything you need to build, test, and deploy scalable Next.js applications with confidence - from local development with consistent environments to production deployments on Kubernetes.

 ### What This Project Uses